ethereum-optimism/community-hub/src/docs/governance/allocations.md

 - Have been priced out of Ethereum.

 The addresses and amounts were chosen to reward Optimism users, as well as attract core Ethereum users to the OP family.
-We cast a wide net to distribute OP to more than 250k addresses.
+Airdrop #1 cast a wide net to distribute OP to more than 250k addresses.
 See the [Airdrop #1 documentation](airdrop-1.md) for a detailed breakdown of eligibility criteria.

 ### Future airdrops (#2, 3, …)